 Madison GLBT club crawlers will find a few fun gay Madison hangouts, plus a number of gay-friendly lounges, coffeehouses, and restaurant bars.
 Plan B (924 Williamson St.) is along already hip Williamson Street, a 15-minute walk northeast of the Wisconsin Capitol grounds.
 By all accounts, the slick dance bar and video bar has garnered quite a following with gay guys, lesbians, and more than a few GLBT allies in Madison.
 A variety of events keep the place interesting, including 18-and-over Thursday dance parties, ladies' nights, karaoke on Wednesdays, and plenty of other theme parties.

-Madison has two other gay bars downtown, the cozy neighborhood lounge, the Shamrock Bar (117 W. Main St.), which opened in 1985 and draws a mostly male (thought it's very female-friendly) bunch of all ages, from students to long-time locals, and Woof's (114 King St.), a sports-themed hangout that cultivates more of a following among players from GLBT sports teams as well as bears, leather daddies, and the like.
+Madison has two other gay bars downtown, the cozy neighborhood lounge, the Shamrock Bar (117 W. Main St.), which opened in 1985 and draws a mostly male (though it's very female-friendly) bunch of all ages, from students to long-time locals, and Woof's (114 King St.), a sports-themed hangout that cultivates more of a following among players from GLBT sports teams as well as bears, leather daddies, and the like.

 Both of these spots enjoy a convenient location just a block from the Wisconsin Capitol grounds and a 10-minute walk from the University of Wisconsin campus.